 The third part of Mark’s gospel informs us about what happened when Jesus arrived in Jerusalem.
-On Palm (Passion) Sunday, we heard Mark’s account of the entry of Jesus into Jerusalem, and in the same liturgy, his passion account in full.
+On Palm (Passion) Sunday, we heard Mark’s account of the entry of Jesus into Jerusalem, and in the same liturgy, his passion account in full (11:1-10; 14:1-15:47).
 Otherwise we may be disappointed at how little the readings tell us about the final days of Jesus in Jerusalem.
 Maybe we have just run out of space; only three Sundays remain.
-This year, the 31st Sunday is replaced by the feast of All Saints, so we miss the story about the scribe who asked about the greatest commandment.
-We hear about the widow who put all she had into the temple treasury, but the narratives about the cursing of the fig tree, the cleansing of the temple and the fierce controversies of Jesus with the authorities that followed, are all omitted.
-Our final reading from Mark is an extract from the long final discourse of Jesus about the end times.
+On the 31st Sunday, we hear the story about the scribe who asked about the greatest commandment (12:28-34).
+On the 32nd Sunday, we are challenged by the account of the widow who put all she had into the temple treasury (12:38-44), but the narratives about the cursing of the fig tree, the cleansing of the temple and the fierce controversies of Jesus with the authorities that followed, are all omitted (11:12-27).
+Our final reading from Mark is an extract from the long final discourse of Jesus about the end times (13:24-32).
 We will hear more about this from Luke next year.
 But then we return to where we began on the first Sunday of Advent.
 The reading for that Sunday was a continuation of the final Mark reading for the year.

 This confirms an important truth about Mark: this gospel never really finishes.
 Its first verse tells us that it is ‘the beginning of the gospel of Jesus’.
 The story of the gospel continues until the end of time.
 The gospel probably ended with the fear of the women who had been told to ‘go, tell his disciples and Peter that he is going ahead of you to Galilee’ (16:7).
 The women fled, because they were afraid.
 But they must have overcome their fear, and fear can be the beginning of faith, as it was for the frightened disciples in the boat (4:40).
 We too are invited to go to Galilee where the mission of Jesus first began and where it continued after Easter after the meeting of the risen Lord with Peter.